ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 **Example output**

-In this output, you can see that the schedule and data are updated.
+In this output, you can see that `Prefix` is updated.

 ```
 Getting COS event subscription 'cos-sub'...